- Why People Choose Us…

 - Washrooms on the Ocean Magic style vessels

-- Ten ZODIAC-STYLE boats (also known as “Rigid Hull Inflatables” or “RHIBs”; this style of vessel is used by the Canadian Coast Guard and Royal Canadian Marine Search and Rescue, being the highest standard for sea-worthiness and safety)
+- Ten ZODIAC-STYLE boats (also known as “Rigid Hull Inflatable Boats” or “RHIBs”; this style of vessel is used by the Canadian Coast Guard and Royal Canadian Marine Search and Rescue, being the highest standard for sea-worthiness and safety)

-- Expert wildlife guides: our staff can boast a PhD in Zoology, a PhD in Geochemistry, two Masters in Sciences and several Biology students working at the Undergraduate level.
+- Expert wildlife guides: our staff can boast a PhD in Zoology, a PhD in Geochemistry, two Masters in Sciences, one Bachelor of Science, and several Biology students working at the Undergraduate level.